chrisclarkedev/rand_pass_gen/README.md

 User can generate a password depending on the parameter (checkboxes) checked.

-Password can be up to 20 characters long.
+User can change password length between 20 (max) - 15 (min) by using dropdown menu.

 Password can contain only Uppercase letters, Lowercase Letters, Numbers, Symbols or a combination of them all.